What Is Spondylosis?

-Potential Treatment Options
+Potential Thinning Disc Treatment Options

-Also known as an RFA, this procedure uses high-energy radio frequency to ablate the troubled nerve, essentially eliminating the source of pain.
-Learn More.
+Also known as an RFA, this procedure uses high-energy radio frequency to ablate (or remove/vaporize) the troubled nerve, essentially eliminating the sensation of pain.

-NSAIDs (over-the-counter drugs like ibuprofen or naproxen)
+- NSAIDs (over-the-counter drugs like ibuprofen or naproxen)

-Prescription pain medications
+- Prescription pain medications

-Antidepressants (some have been shown to relieve spondylosis symptoms)
+- Antidepressants (some have been shown to relieve spondylosis symptoms)

-Daily walks or other moderate exercises
+- Daily walks or other moderate exercises

 - Ice or heat